gmcmacran/NeuralNetworkSimulatoR/README.md

 keras, but any framework could be used to train models.

 Standard activation functions are implemented in this package.
-It can also be extended to use custom activations that are implement in R.
+It can also be extended to use custom activations that are implemented in R.

 ## How To Use The Package